Table 3.10-1. The Duke criteria for diagnosis of infective endocarditis modified by the European Society of Cardiology (2023)

 Minor criteria

-1) Predisposition, such as predisposing heart condition or injection drug use.
+1) Predisposition, eg, predisposing heart condition or IV drug use.

-3) Vascular phenomena (including those detected by imaging only): Major arterial emboli, septic pulmonary infarcts, infectious (mycotic) aneurysm, intracranial hemorrhage, conjunctival hemorrhages, and Janeway lesions.
+3) Vascular phenomena (including those detected by imaging only): Major arterial emboli, septic pulmonary infarcts, hematogenous osteoarticular septic complications (spondylodiscitis), infectious (mycotic) aneurysm, intracranial hemorrhage, conjunctival hemorrhages, Janeway lesions.

-5) Microbiologic evidence: Positive blood culture but not meeting a major criterion as noted above or serologic evidence of active infection with an organism consistent with IE.
+5) Microbiologic evidence: Positive blood culture but not meeting major criteria (above) or serologic evidence of active infection with organism consistent with IE.

 Definite IE: 2 major criteria; 1 major criterion and 3 minor criteria; or 5 minor criteria.

-Possible IE: 1 major criterion and 1 minor criterion; or 3 minor criteria.
+Possible IE: 1 major criterion and 1 or 2 minor criteria; or 3-4 minor criteria.

 Rejected IE: